DETAILED ACTION

 Li discloses that the determining, by the terminal device, to execute one of the first behavior and the second behavior according to the capability of the terminal device, comprises: interrupting, by the terminal device, the first behavior for New Radio (NR) Frequency Range 2 (FR2) (a UE undergoes a handover interruption for an FR2 target cell, according to [0024]).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Chen as modified by Yang with Li such that the determining, by the terminal device, to execute one of the first behavior and the second behavior according to the capability of the terminal device, comprises: interrupting, by the terminal device, the first behavior for New Radio (NR) Frequency Range 2 (FR2).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Chen as modified by Lafleur with Li such that the determining, by the terminal device, to execute one of the first behavior and the second behavior according to the capability of the terminal device, comprises: interrupting, by the terminal device, the first behavior for New Radio (NR) Frequency Range 2 (FR2).

 One of ordinary skill in the art would have been motivated to make this modification in order to minimize the impact of delay on user experience (Li: [0021]-[0024]).

-Neither Chen, Yang, nor Li expressly discloses that the determining, by the terminal device, to execute one of the first behavior and the second behavior according to the capability of the terminal device, comprises: executing the second behavior for NR Frequency Range 1 (FR1) if the terminal device supports a capability of independent gap measurements in different frequency ranges.
+Neither Chen, Lafleur, nor Li expressly discloses that the determining, by the terminal device, to execute one of the first behavior and the second behavior according to the capability of the terminal device, comprises: executing the second behavior for NR Frequency Range 1 (FR1) if the terminal device supports a capability of independent gap measurements in different frequency ranges.

 Cui discloses that the determining, by the terminal device, to execute one of the first behavior and the second behavior according to the capability of the terminal device, comprises: executing the second behavior for NR Frequency Range 1 (FR1) if the terminal device supports a capability of independent gap measurements in different frequency ranges (a UE that supports measurement gaps patterns for different frequency ranges performs measurements in FR1, according to [0042]).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Chen as modified by Yang as modified by Li with Cui such that the determining, by the terminal device, to execute one of the first behavior and the second behavior according to the capability of the terminal device, comprises: executing the second behavior for NR Frequency Range 1 (FR1) if the terminal device supports a capability of independent gap measurements in different frequency ranges.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Chen as modified by Lafleur as modified by Li with Cui such that the determining, by the terminal device, to execute one of the first behavior and the second behavior according to the capability of the terminal device, comprises: executing the second behavior for NR Frequency Range 1 (FR1) if the terminal device supports a capability of independent gap measurements in different frequency ranges.

 One of ordinary skill in the art would have been motivated to make this modification in order to minimize measurement delay and signaling (Cui: [0023]).